Dark Purple House Plants: Add Elegance to Your Space for 2024

 Cyclamen is one of the flowering plant with dark purple flowers

-This flowering houseplant has colorful blooms from white to deep purple.
+This flowering houseplant has colourful blooms from white to deep purple.
 Cyclamens have an undersoil tuber, hence when the plant goes into its dormant stage, the roots and tuber are still alive.

 Cyclamen caring requirements: